shahanakhundmir/Nandos_MarsRover/README.md

 ## Exceptions ❎
 ValueErrors are generated for:

-:star: Invalid Inputs
+:star: Invalid Compass

 :star: Invalid Plateau coordinates

-:star: If the rover is no longer on the Plateau
+:star: If the rover is not on the Plateau

 :star: Collision between 2 Rovers

-:star: Invalid move will abort the rover and return a string output, but the mission will still continue for other rovers
+🌟: Invalid move will abort the rover and return a string output, but the mission will still continue for other rovers

 ## Testing 📑
 :star: Tests have been carried out on isolated functions